Isaiah 32 – A King’s Reign of Righteousness

 i.
 Until: It was only the Spirit of God that could make the difference; the tough times would last until the Spirit was poured out.

 ii.
-Is poured out: God wanted to do more than scatter a few drops of His mercy and blessing; He wanted His Spirit to be poured out upon His people.
+Is poured upon us: God wanted to do more than scatter a few drops of His mercy and blessing; He wanted His Spirit to be poured upon His people.

 iii.
-From on high: This is where the true outpouring of the Holy Spirit comes.
+From on high: This is the source of the true outpouring of the Holy Spirit.
 It doesn’t come from among men, or because of men’s efforts.
 It comes from heaven, from on high.

 b.
 The wilderness becomes a fruitful field: When the Holy Spirit is poured out, what was barren and desolate before is now full of life and fruitfulness.
 True fruitfulness comes from the outpouring of the Holy Spirit.